shubhi3499/Text-summarizer-using-huggingFace-transformer/README.md

 ## To add it to your repo

-bash# create the file
+1.bash# create the file

-touch README.md
+2.touch README.md

 # paste the content above, then:
-git add README.md
+3.git add README.md

-git commit -m "add README"
+4.git commit -m "add README"

-git push
+5.git push